 - any relevant compliance certificates or other design certification and details

-- a written statement detailing compliance with the relevant category criteria in council's DCP for Complying Development
+- a written statement detailing compliance with the relevant standards and requirements of the complying development category

-- payment of the application and PCA fees.
+- payment of the application and Principal Certifying Authority (PCA) inspection fees.

 Some Complying Development applications can also be submitted online via the NSW Government's Electronic Housing Code (EHC).